ngs-docs/angus/sourmash.md

 ## K-mers and assembly graphs

-We've already run into k-mers before, as it turns out - when we were doing [genome assembly](genome-assembly.html).
 One of the three major ways that genome assembly works is by taking reads, breaking them into k-mers, and then "walking" from one k-mer to the next to bridge between reads.
 To see how this works, let's take the 16-base sequence above, and add another overlapping sequence:

 ```